Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Proposed Method

 where the weight is denoted as $W$, the input image is $X$ (with dimensions $H\times W$), the output of the convolution operation is $Y$ (with dimensions $H\times W$), the bias term is denoted as $b$, the output of the Sigmoid activation function is $Z$ (with dimensions $H\times W$), and the values of the output image $Z$ are constrained between 0 and 1.
 After the $S_{output}$ undergoes the SAM operation, the final output image $Z$ is obtained.
 This output image is then subjected to Hadamard product operation with the input image $S_{input}$ of SEB, followed by a resize operation, as shown in the following formula:

 where $\hat{O}$ is the output image obtained from the Hadamard product.
 The resize operation is implemented using bilinear interpolation.
 The bilinear interpolation is defined as follows:

 where the target image coordinates are denoted as $(x, y)$, the original image coordinates are $(i, j)$, and the four nearest neighbor pixels in the original image are $(i_1, j_1)$, $(i_2, j_2)$, $(i_3, j_3)$, $(i_4, j_4)$.
 Additionally, $\alpha=x-i_1$, $\beta=y-j_1$, and $pixel(i, j)$ represent the pixel value at coordinates $(i, j)$ in the original image.
-Each decoding layer of SEB and FCB generates a prediction map, representing the predicted results for the input.
-These prediction maps come from different scales and levels, reflecting different levels of feature information and semantic understanding.
-We feed these prediction maps into the Aggregation module for the aggregation of multi-scale information, aiming to comprehensively utilize information from different scales and improve the accuracy and robustness of the final prediction results.
+Each decoding layer of SEB and FCB generates a prediction map at different scales, reflecting varying feature levels.
+These maps are input into the Aggregation module to combine multi-scale information, enhancing the accuracy and robustness of the final predictions.